-Placement: Once the initial brief ASAM screen or initial CAA has been completed and level of care determined, entry into treatment programs will be initiated and the client will be scheduled for an intake appointment.
+Placement: Once the initial brief ASAM screen or initial Comprehensive ASAM Assessment has been completed and level of care determined, entry into treatment programs will be initiated and the client will be scheduled for an intake appointment within 15 calendar days.
 If needed, the CM-CCT will be available to assist in clients with treatment engagement, communication, placement, transportation, and warm hand-offs.

 Transition to another level of care: When a change in level of care is indicated through a brief ASAM screening, current discharging treatment programs and receiving treatment programs will provide case management to ensure clients timely transitions to different levels of care and/or programs.
-The CM-CCT can assist the treatment programs with high-utilizers and/or individuals at risk of unsuccessful transitions; and when transition issues occur.